sam-0905/Namaste-React--1/session-1/readme.md

-# Session-1 Namaste React App:
+# Session-1 Namaste React App: Inception

-## How to start the app:
+## How to start the app: In React basics
 ### - Using live server extension on VS code, click on Go Live the see the UI